-Mount Allan via Centennial Ridge is a 3.1 mile out and back trail located near Kananaskis, Alberta, Canada that features a great forest setting.
-The trail is rated as moderate and primarily used for hiking.
+Mount Allan via Centennial Ridge is a 9.8 mile moderately trafficked out and back trail located near Kananaskis, Alberta, Canada that features a great forest setting and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Hiked up Centennial Ridge, had a 5km detour to begin.
 There's a newly excavated cross country ski trail that is a left turn off of Hidden Trail.
 Make sure to pass this, you'll see a second sign at which point you should turn left up a footpath.
 You'll know it's right when the path quickly narrows.
 We hiked up the ridge about 4.7kms before descending down the Nakiska ski hill (just for fun).
 The summit is about 7.4kms from the parking lot.
 From the point we began our decent, we could see that the last couple of kilometers would have largely been a ridge walk with minimal altitude gain until the last half a kilometer or so where the final accent begins.